Characters: Pokémon Anime - Team Rocket

 - Jet Pack: How they escaped "blasting off" in the Unova saga.

-- Joker Immunity: Prior to Best Wishes, whenever Team Rocket "blasted off" they were generally in some sort of Giant Mecha that went off in a massive explosion.
+- Joker Immunity: Team Rocket often "blasts off" while inside some sort of Giant Mecha that goes off in a massive explosion.
 You'd think they'd be dead by now.

-- Kick the Dog: In the episode where Ash's Chikorita evolved, Team Rocket had Arbok and Victreebel attack Ash directly, beating him up badly.
+- In the episode where Ash's Chikorita evolved, Team Rocket had Arbok and Victreebel attack Ash directly, beating him up badly.

 - Large Hams: All three of them.

 - Laughably Evil: Pretty much their thing.
-It's been downplayed in Best Wishes where they are portrayed as more serious and dangerous threats, though isn't completely gone.
-(See their fishing competition scheme or their attempt to steal Luke's Zorua.)
-It's come back again in the Decalore arc.
+It's downplayed in Best Wishes where they are portrayed as more serious and dangerous threats, but it comes back again in the Decalore arc.

 - Light Is Not Good: Unlike most of the black outfitted members, they are the only ones ever dressed in white.
 Even Meowth's creamy-coloured fur references this trope.